cse110-sp24-group6/cse110-sp24-group6/README.md

 **Daily Standups:**
 Daily Stand-ups are a key part in teams that follow agile development, as they allow for rapid conversation among team members to make sure everyone is on track.
 During these stand-ups, teams would very briefly describe the work they have done as well as their plans for the next day.
 While our team did not actually have daily stand-up meetings, we did implement a daily check-in system on our Slack workspace.
 Through this, we would make daily posts about our progress in order to make sure everyone was aware of the current status of the project.

-**Making it Offline:**
-Focusing on the accessibility of our page, we wanted to create offline functionality for our application in order to ensure it would still maintain functionality when the user does not have access to the internet.
-We decided to use service workers for this, as we had utilized them previously in one of our Labs.
-Compared to other options, this ultimately accomodated for the short time we had, as learning new technologies could take time and put risk on the quality of our product.

 **Retrospectives:**
 Retrospectives are essential for teams following an agile development process as they provide an opportunity to reflect on what went well, what didn't, and how to improve.
 Our team conducted retrospectives at the end of each sprint.
 We used a structured format where each team member shared their thoughts on what worked, what didn't, and any suggestions for improvement.
 We documented these discussions in our repository and revisited them in subsequent retrospectives to track progress.
 We used Jamboard to conduct our retrospectives and allow everyone to reflect upon the sprint and give suggestions/feedback.